Why Buy A Desktop Humidor?

 Depending on your choice of material, some desktop humidors will require more maintenance than others.

-For instance, while acrylic humidors will require no preparation, wooden desktop humidors will need to be seasoned.
+For instance, while acrylic humidors will generally require no preparation (unless they have wooden shelving), wooden desktop humidors will need to be seasoned.
 Seasoning a wooden humidor is essential as the dry wood of a humidor will zealously absorb moisture.

 If you were to place cigars in a dry humidor, not only will the wood absorb the moisture from the humidifiers but it may well suck it from your cigars too.
 You can learn how to prevent this with our detailed guide to seasoning a wooden humidor.

 Meanwhile, some acrylic humidors may have a strong plastic odour when first unboxed.
 While this may seem disconcerting at first, simply leaving it open for as long as a day will likely help it dissipate.
 Alternatively, add cedar sheets found in cigar boxes to the humidor and keep it closed.
 These will also absorb the smell.

 Whatever material you choose, be sure to periodically check on your cigars and the humidor’s relative humidity.
 This is another reason why calibrated digital hygrometers are important as inaccurate readings won’t give you a reliable reading.

 Failing to check regularly may mean that you miss any drastic changes in temperature or humidity, which may cause irreparable damage to your cigars.